Xilinx/imagebuilder/README.md

 - LINUX_RAMDISK is optional but specifies the ramdisk to use when booting baremetal Linux.

+- BITSTREAM is optional but specifies the bitstream to program the FPGA with in u-boot when booting.
+Currently only a single bitstream is supported.

 - NUM_BOOT_AUX_FILE: is optional but if specified tell how many extra files to include in the first partition with disk_image.
 Useful for